-Application : Applied
+Application : Applied Applied

-Explanation on application of the practice
+Explanation on application of the practice : Remuneration of Directors The remuneration of the Company's Directors for FY2023 with breakdown according to fees, salary, bonus, benefits in-kind and other emoluments are disclosed in the table annexed hereto.
+The Directors' fees were paid based on the following fee structure:

-Board Fee Structure for FY2022 (RM)
+Board Fee Structure for FY2023 (RM)

 Chairman 168,000.00

 Other Directors 84,000.00

 Board Committee

-AC Chairman Member 27,000.00 18,000.00
+AC Chairman Member NC Chairman 27,000.00 18,000.00 18,000.00

-NC Chairman 18,000.00

 Member 12,000.00

-RC Chairman Member 18,000.00 12,000.00
+RC Chairman Member BRMC 18,000.00 12,000.00

+Chairman 18,000.00

-BRMC Chairman Member 18,000.00 12,000.00
+Member 12,000.00

-Directors and Officers Liability Instrespect of liabilities arising from alleged wrongful acts committed Company during the period from 3 D&O Insurance, however, does not in the final adjudication, that the Directors ors have the benefit of a RM15.0 million surance (D&O Insurance) coverage in civil claims against the Directors for in their capacity as Directors of the 3 January 2022 to 2 January 2023.
-The indemnify a Director if it is established, rector had committed a criminal act or I gain from the transaction or event.
+Directors and Officers Liability Instrespect of liabilities arising from alleged wrongful acts committed Company during the period from 3 D&O Insurance, however, does not in the final adjudication, that the D ors have the benefit of a RM15.0 million surance (D&O Insurance) coverage in civil claims against the Directors for in their capacity as Directors of the 3 January 2023 to 2 January 2024.
+The indemnify a Director if it is established, irector had committed a criminal act or I gain from the transaction or event.